-Associated provisions customary in US covenant-lite structures are regularly being adopted in Europe.
+Associated provisions customary in US covenant-lite structures continue to be regularly adopted in Europe.
 For example, the US-style equity cure, with cure amounts being added to EBITDA and no requirement for debt pay-down, has been accepted on covenant-lite deals in Europe for quite some time.
 Interestingly, the European market generally permits over-cures, whereas the US market limits cure amounts to the maximum amount needed to ensure covenant compliance.
-Another divergence between European covenant-lite loans and US covenant-lite loans is the prevalence of deemed cures (provided no acceleration steps taken) in European covenant-lite loans, which are rare in US covenant-lite loans.
+Another divergence between European covenant-lite loans and US covenant-lite loans is the prevalence of deemed cures (provided no acceleration steps are taken) in European covenant-lite loans, which are rare in US covenant-lite loans.
 It is, however, common in both the US and Europe to have a cap on the number of permitted cures - most commonly limited to two quarters in any period of four consecutive quarters and a total of five cures over the life of the loan.
 In more recent European deals, the cap on permitted cures only applies to EBITDA cures and so debt cures are uncapped (but with no requirement to use the proceeds of the debt cure to repay debt).
 Another interesting development in relation to equity cures in European covenant-lite loans is the ability to prepay the revolving facility below the springing threshold within the time period a debt or EBITDA cure could be made following testing of the financial covenant (such that it is deemed not to be tested rather than actually curing the breach) or for any financial covenant breach to be deemed cured if the springing threshold is not met on the next test date, provided that a declared default has not arisen.
+A further development in the European market is the presence of so-called "recalculation cure", such that at any time, based on internally generated management accounts, if the financial covenant is no longer breached (taking in to account any permitted EBITDA adjustments), or if the test condition is no longer satisfied, any financial covenant breach is to be deemed cured provided that a declared default has not arisen.